sahil00199/KYC/README.md

  In order to evaluate (and compare) the performance of the 2 models run
  ``./evaluate.sh``
  This prints, for each of the models, the results to stdout as well as saves it in the `models` directory alongside the trained weights.
 It also dumps the predictions in the same directory.

+ Note that for sentiment analysis, we use a validation set to determine how many epochs to train for.
+We train the model for a maximum of 5 epochs, storing predictions after every epoch and finally select the predictions from the epoch in which the validation accuracy was highest.
+This can be computed using the get_scores.py script (`python get_scores.py`).

 # Todo
 * Make requirements.txt